antipers/first-try-with-C/README.md

 # first-try-with-C

-This repository contain tasks and homework in C#
+This repository contain tasks and homework on C#